 RELATED: Which Waterproof Hiking Boots Do I Need?

 “Will my feet sweat?”
 You do sacrifice breathability when you choose a waterproof boot or shoe.
 Our KEEN.DRY bootie helps offset this by using microscopic holes that are big enough to let vapor escape without letting water in.
 However, if you tend to hike in very warm weather, you might consider KEEN sandals or vented, quick-dry hiking shoes.

 “How is it tested?”
 All styles that use KEEN.DRY are randomly tested by a third party using a flex test in water.
 A sensor is placed inside the shoe, and the test simulates walking through the water.
 If at any point during the test the sensor detects moisture, a red light comes on and the test stops.
 Our shoes must exceed the industry standard of 15,000 flexes to be classified as waterproof.
 Our own standard is much higher: 50,000 flexes.

 “How is waterproof different from water-resistant or water-repellent?”
 Water-resistant simply means a material won’t easily absorb water.
 Wool is naturally water-resistant, for example.
 Over time or in heavy rain, water can still get through.
 Water-repellent means that a material has been treated on the outside so that water beads up, adding an extra level of water-resistance.
 At KEEN, we use a water repellent that is PFC-free for less impact on the environment.
 Waterproof, meanwhile, means that water isn't able to seep through because of our KEEN.DRY bootie on the inside.

-You can easily find KEEN.DRY waterproof boots and shoes when shopping on our website; simply check off “waterproof” under the Features section.
+You can easily find KEEN.DRY waterproof boots and shoes when shopping on our website; click on “Filter” and choose KEEN.DRY under Technologies.
 Also, if you see a KEEN style with “waterproof” or “WP” in the name, it has the KEEN.DRY membrane.